folk school blog

 Our goal is to provide our students and instructors with a positive Folk School experience of learning and living together in a safe environment.
 We'll all be working together to ensure a successful reopening, and we encourage you to visit our website often for updates on our reopening plan.
 Our registration staff is here to answer your questions and discuss concerns, at 800-365-5724 or firstname.lastname@example.org, Monday-Friday, from 8 a.m. - 5 p.m.
 EST.

 Frequently Asked Questions Regarding Folk School Classes and Events During the Pandemic

 Why is the refund period for classes canceled by the Folk School 90 days?

-What determines whether or not the Folk School will cancel classes?
+What determines whether or not the Folk School will cancel classes in the future?

-The Folk School staff and board of directors are making decisions based on state and federal guidelines; the needs of our students, staff, and community; and necessary logistics for resuming operations.
+The Folk School staff and board of directors are making decisions based on state and federal guidelines; the health and safety needs of our students, staff, and community; and necessary logistics for resuming operations.

 How do I find out about the day classes you are planning for the late summer and fall?

 We'll be posting information about the day classes on our website and announcing in our eNewsletters and on Facebook in July and August.

 Can I visit the campus even if you're not having classes?

 All of our facilities are currently closed to the public, but you are welcome to walk the nature trails on campus.
 We ask that you wear a mask if you are within six feet of other visitors and staff.
 Current North Carolina guidelines require wearing a mask in public places.